 The US consulate in Guayaquil forbids its staff from hailing cabs on the street, including yellow cabs, because of the risk of taxi robberies.

-They insist staff use "vetted taxi services" if you want to be ultra-safe, you can use the same services: FastLine, Solservice
+They insist staff use "vetted taxi services" if you want to be ultra-safe, you can use the same services: FastLine, Solservice and Wayose.

 By using some common sense, you can experience Ecuador's cities safely: